Traditional Confectionary

-The insipid rot in the confectionary industry began in the early 80's when the worlds greatest chocolate treat, the Texan bar, ceased production.
+The insipid rot in the confectionery industry began in the early 80s when the world's greatest chocolate treat, the Texan bar, ceased production.
 Despite protests the length and breadth of Bridligton High Street, the rock hard, yet ridiculously chewy-once-you-got-it-going chocolate covered nougat bar was to be no more.
-So the public, mourning the demise of a snack-time instituiton had to take solace in the other timeless favorites such as the Mars bar and Marathon.
+So the public, mourning the demise of a snack-time instituiton, had to take solace in the other timeless favorites such as the Mars bar and Marathon.

 After 10 years of wandering a barren, desolate, Texan Bar-less earth, the masses were just about coming to terms with their loss, when the giant of the chocolate industry, Mars, decided to once more kick the people when they were down.